 The Foundation Awards a New Round of Community Support Grants to Three Local Nonprofits Friday, December 12, 2025 The Foundation for Barnes-Jewish Hospital’s commitment to building healthier and brighter futures for everyone extends beyond the hospital walls and into the community.
 The Foundation is proud to announce the distribution of $66,000 to three nonprofit organizations in the St. Louis region through its Community Support Grants Program.
 Read More

 Dr. Michael Avidan Celebrated With the Foundation's 2025 President’s Achievement Award Thursday, December 11, 2025 The Foundation for Barnes-Jewish Hospital recently presented Michael Avidan, MBBCh, with its 2025 President's Achievement Award.
-Dr. Avidan leads WashU Medicine's Department of Anesthesiology as the chair of the WashU Medicine Department of Anesthesiology and anesthesiologist-in-chief at Barnes-Jewish Hospital.
+Dr. Avidan leads WashU Medicine's Department of Anesthesiology.
+He is the Dr. Seymour and Rose T. Brown Professor of Anesthesiology and anesthesiologist-in-chief at Barnes-Jewish Hospital.
 Each year, the Foundation presents the President's Achievement Award to an accomplished physician, researcher, or faculty partner who upholds the Barnes-Jewish Hospital mission, advances medical knowledge, continuously improves the delivery of world-class patient care, and educates the next generation of clinicians.
 Read More

 The Foundation Recognizes Six Internal Medicine Residents and Fellows Monday, November 24, 2025 Six resident physicians and fellows received Knowlton Incentive for Excellence Awards at The Foundation for Barnes-Jewish Hospital’s 41st annual award presentation on November 24, 2025.
 Read More